Cocomelon Cake

 Once the frosting reaches the desired consistency, place 1/3 cup of white frosting in a small piping bag fit with a small round tip, like a Wilton 12 and set aside.

-Place 1/4 cup of frosting in a separate bowl and color black with black gel food coloring.
-Add this into a small piping bag fit with a small round tip, like a Wilton 12 and set aside.
+Place 1/4 cup of frosting in a separate bowl and color it black with black gel food coloring.
+Add this into a small piping bag fitted with a small round tip, like a Wilton 12, and set aside.

-Scoop 1/3 cup of frosting in a separate bowl and color red with red gel food coloring.
-Add into a small piping bag fit with a small round tip, like a Wilton 12 and set aside.
+Scoop 1/3 cup of frosting into a separate bowl and color it red with red gel food coloring.
+Add into a small piping bag fitted with a small round tip, like a Wilton 12, and set aside.

-Scoop 3/4 cup of frosting in a separate bowl and color a light shade of green with electric green gel food coloring.
-Add to a small piping bag fit with a large round tip like a Wilton 2A and set aside.
+Scoop 3/4 cup of frosting into a separate bowl and color a light shade of green with electric green gel food coloring.
+Add to a small piping bag fitted with a large round tip, like a Wilton 2A, and set aside.

 Place 3/4 cup of frosting in a separate bowl and color a dark shade of green with leaf green gel food coloring and a tiny drop of black gel food coloring.
-Add to a small piping bag fit with a wide flat tip, like a Wilton 2B and set aside.
+Add to a small piping bag fitted with a wide flat tip, like a Wilton 2B, and set aside.

 Step 3: Stack and Crumb Coat the Cake Layers